 Adderall is a commonly prescribed stimulant medication designed to treat ADHD.
-College students and professionals abuse Adderall to increase performance, concentration, and output.
-People abuse Adderall by taking pills not prescribed to them, or snorting the contents of the capsule.
+College students and professionals use Adderall to increase performance, concentration, and output.
+People use Adderall by taking pills not prescribed to them, or snorting the contents of the capsule.

 Millions of people misuse stimulant medications each year.
-Hospital visits involving cocaine and misuse of Adderall continues to grow each year.
+Hospital visits involving cocaine and treatment for the misuse of Adderall continues to grow each year.
 Adult misuse of Adderall rose over 67 percent from 2006 to 2011.

 Almost two million people reported abusing cocaine within the past 30 days, according to the 2017 National Drug Threat Assessment.
 Approximately 968,000 people started using cocaine in 2015.

 With the number of people misusing both cocaine and Adderall, it would not be unheard-of for people to use both drugs.
 Having cocaine and Adderall in their system at the same time can be dangerous, addictive and unpredictable.

 When a person mixes Adderall and cocaine, it can cause extreme cardiovascular effects.
 When the heart or the rest of the system is overworked, the consequences can be dangerous and even fatal, in some cases.